Sunday, 28 August 2011

 Dessicated coconuts

-Add the rose water and stir until the mixture thickens and small bubbles appear
+Add the rose water and stir until the mixture thickens and small bubbles appear.
+Cook for a further 5 minutes.

 Pour into individual serving bowls and garnish.